Does Your Hair Need Protein or Moisture?

 - Healing Tea Conditioner for all hair types, hypoallergenic

-If your hair dries out quickly even when you leave in a conditioner, try our Recovery Oil Treatment.
+If your hair dries out quickly even when you leave in a conditioner, try our Scalp & Hair Oil.
 It can be layered on top of your leave-in conditioner to further seal in the moisture, protein and conditioning agents of your conditioner.
-Unlike most “oil treatments” that are essentially silicone serums, our oil treatment is silicone-free and is mostly comprised of organic sunflower, safflower and grapeseed oils.
+Unlike most “oil treatments” that are essentially silicone serums, our oil treatment is silicone-free and contains ceramide-rich organic oils including organic sunflower, safflower and grapeseed oils.

 Low porosity hair benefits from a normal or a volumizing shampoo and conditioner to keep the hair from feeling weighed down.
 In contrast, porous, dry hair needs to retain moisture to feel healthy and to stay elastic.
 Some – but not all – curly hair types start out porous without ever being physically or chemically damaged.